controlplaneio/simulator/docs/create-scenario.md

 Ensure that your scenario does not already exist in [the list of scenarios](../simulation-scripts/scenario/).
 You can read all the challenge texts and hints in each scenario's directory.
 Familiarise yourself with the structure.

+Think about how difficult your scenario will be.
+Guidelines can be found [here.](./difficulty.md)

 ## Creating scenarios

 ### How to add a scenario